 Limited non-residential uses that are compatible with the surrounding residential neighborhoods may be permitted in the RM-21 District. - 4.
 Accessory Uses R-MH Residential Manufactured Home Park District Defined.

-Accessory uses are permitted subject to the provisions of Section 169.06The R-MHP containing manufactured home sites arranged on a large tract, typically under single ownership, and designed to accommodate manufactured homes.
-Limited nonresidential uses that are compatible with the surrounding residential neighborhoods may be permitted in the R-MH District. - 5.
+Accessory uses are permitted subject to the provisions of Section 169.06 The R-MHP District is intended to accommodate manufactured home parks, which are areas containing manufactured home sites arranged on a large tract, typically under single ownership, and designed to accommodate manufactured homes.
+Limited non-residential uses that are compatible with the surrounding residential neighborhoods may be permitted in the R-MH District. - 5.
 Home Occupations.
 Home occupations are permitted subject to the provisions of Section Dimensional Standards.